jacoblindev/jldev/docs/spring/hello-spring-boot.md

 ### Overview

 Well, nowaday everything is connect through APIs.
 So, let's see how Spring Boot makes building APIs easy...!
 Here's what we're going to do:
-- Build a simple Spring Boot Rest API
+- Build a simple Spring Boot Rest API with two endpoints:
 	- One endpoint that says "Hello Spring Boot"
 	- One endpoint that greets you with your name

 ### Project Structure